BenGWeeks/ln-nostr-relay-rs/README.md

 This is a fork of [https://github.com/scsibug/nostr-rs-relay](https://github.com/scsibug/nostr-rs-relay).

-The intention is that in the future, this work will implement Lightning integration for relays to earn micr-payments for posts and facilitate tips between users.
+The intention is that in the future, this fork will implement Lightning integration for relays to earn micr-payments for posts and facilitate tips between users.

 ## Features